 LGP 939 - Privacy Law

 Privacy is the study of society’s efforts to draw boundaries between different contexts in which information flows.
-In the last few decades, privacy law has gone from being a minor issue largely confined to a few specific industries to one of the most important and pressing issues for businesses, consumers, and government officials of all kinds.
+In recent years, privacy law has become one of the most important and pressing issues for businesses, consumers, and government officials of all kinds.
 This course will survey legal regimes governing the collection, use, and dissemination of information.
 Topics of discussion will include information dissemination and the First Amendment, associational privacy, the privacy torts, consumer privacy on the internet, the role of the Federal Trade Commission, medical privacy, government surveillance and the Fourth Amendment, privacy and national security, and international privacy regimes.

 LGP 940 - European Union Privacy & Data Governance Law

 This course will examine the background to the emergence of privacy and data governance law in the European Union.
 It will contrast the English common law approach to privacy with that of France and Germany.
 It will examine the establishment of a European wide approach to data protection and privacy,.
 In particular it will examine in detail the new General Data Protection Regulation provisions, including the discretion of member states.
 It will further explore the responsibility of non EU entities when acquiring data on EU citizens and the ability to transfer that data outside of EU using data protection equivalency, international agreements or contractual provisions between private entities.
 Finally the course will examine the protection of e-Privacy and the move towards an Open Data society in the EU for non-personal data.